ArmaanMediratta/ArmaanMediratta/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently developing on Aggie Monitor a fullstack application that notifies students at Texas A&M when their class has open seats.
+- 🔭 I’m currently developing on Aggie Monitor a fullstack application that notifies students at Texas A&M when their class have open seats.
 - 🌱 I’m currently using Next.js & React.js.